If your child isn't achieving their full potential.

 Carrying out tests of intellectual development and academic achievement.

-A full written report within two weeks.
+A full written report within 12 to 14 working days.

 What can you expect as an outcome of the assessment?